Fl4gu1z0wsky/HEIG-VD_labo05_HTTP-infra/README.md

 ```sh
 touch index.js
 ```
 And we can modify it.
 You can retrieve our file [here](https://github.com/Fl4gu1z0wsky/HEIG-VD_labo05_HTTP-infra/blob/step2/step2/express-image/src/index.js).
+This is a simple fight between 2 knights.
+And we return the state after this fight.
 The purpose here, is to send some requests with the help of some files:
 https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/ (Article to help with http requests)
 https://expressjs.com/ (This is a framework we can work with)